-B. [An assisted living] A program with a licensed capacity of nine to 16 beds shall provide at least one common-use telephone.
+B. An assisted living program with a licensed capacity of nine to 16 beds shall provide at least one common-use telephone.
 If there are nine or more residents that do not have private telephones in their own rooms, the assisted living program shall provide a second common-use telephone.

-C. [An assisted living] A program with a licensed capacity of 17 or more beds shall provide:
+C. An assisted living program with a licensed capacity of 17 or more beds shall provide:

 (1) Wiring in each resident's room that would allow a resident to use the resident's own private telephone; and